Authored By: Pennsylvania Legal Aid Network, Inc.

 WHEN PARENTS do not live together, their most difficult and serious disagreements often involve their children.
 It is usually best, for both the parents and the children, if the parents can agree on their own about custody and visitation, without involving lawyers and the courts.

 It is important for parents to remember that their problems are not the fault of their children.
 When trying to solve a disagreement about custody, the most important thing for parents to keep in mind is the best interests of the children.

 It is usually best if the parents can agree on custody.
-An agreement can provide for several different arrangements about where the children will live.
+An agreement can offer several different arrangements about where the children will live.
 Here are two examples.

 - The children live with one parent, who has primary custody.
 The other parent may have partial physical custody (the right to take the children away from the custodial parent's home for a limited period of time).

 - The children live with each parent for part of the time, for instance, on alternate weeks.
 This is called shared physical custody.

 Most custody agreements also say who will make major decisions about the children for things such as medical care, religious training and education.
 This is called legal custody, which may be shared by the parents or exercised by just one of them.

 It is very, very unusual for a parent to be denied all contact with their children.
 A parent who does not have primary physical custody will generally have the right to partial physical custody.

 They should try again to work out a solution that is fair to both of them, but most of all best for the children.
 Some communities have mediation programs or counseling services that can help parents reach an agreement.
 If they still can't agree, either parent may go to an attorney for help in reaching an agreement.
 If that doesn't work, custody may have to be decided by a court.